Nobtronix/PCBlib/README.md

 ## How to Download

-    -On the repository's main page, you’ll see  <span style="color: green;"> a green button </span> labeled "Code".
+    -On the repository's main page, you’ll see  a green button labeled "Code".
 Click it.
     -In the dropdown menu, select "Download ZIP".
 This will download the entire repository as a ZIP file to your computer.
     -Once downloaded, go to your downloads folder, and extract the ZIP file to access the repository files.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) file for details.